 At Royal Montessori Academy, our emphasis begins with the development of strong, warm, trusting relationships.
 The social environment paves the way for the children to get the most out of the physical environment as well as our routines and academics.

-For every child, even returning children, the first days of a new school year at Royal Montessori Academy are filled with new experiences, people and expectations.
+For every child, even returning children, the first days of a new school year at Royal Montessori Academy are filled with new experiences, people, and expectations.
 We try to make this adjustment period as smooth and comfortable as it can be for each child because it serves as a foundation for a happy school year and for future separations and transitions.
 We ask parents to work with the teachers and school in creating a bridge between home and school and to help your child establish trusting relationships with their teachers.

-Transitional articles (blanket, teddy bear, doll, etc.) are sometimes needed by a child having a stressful time.
-If possible, however, it is best to leave treasured objects at home since they are not easily shared and particularly missed if they get lost at school.
+Transitional items (blankets, dolls, lovies, pacifiers, etc.) are sometimes needed by a child having a stressful time.
+If possible, however, we ask that those items are kept at home as they are not easily shared and particularly missed if they get lost at school.
 If a special object is brought to school, it will be safeguarded by being kept in the child's locker.
-Please cooperate with the school policy of not having toy guns, weapons or masks in school.
+Royal Montessori Academy is not responsible if items are lost.
+Please cooperate with the school policy of not bringing toys, toy guns, weapons, or other inappropriate items into the school.
+Themed toys are only allowed when a child is participating in a classroom "show and share."
+All other days we ask that toys are kept home.